Offer scheduling with your chatbot

 2. Select Resource pools in the lefthand sidebar.

-Figure 2: Navigate to Resource poolsLearn more about creating a Resource pool
+Figure 2: Navigate to Resource pools.

 Scheduling action in chatbots